Pregnancy insomnia, anxiety and me

 Gosh i'm tired.
 Unsurprising when I realise that for the last 10 weeks I have not slept for more than 90 minutes at a time, and never once had more than 6.5 hours sleep in any one night.
 Honestly.

 What is most astonishing though is the body's ability to keep going, despite this huge defecit of (quality) sleep.
 Yes I feel tired but i'm still working full time and just about holding the business and my relationships together...
 I think.

-This is unfortunately not an altogether new state for me, as I had the exact same thing with Etta, although that was in fact far worse due to the heady mix of anxiety and insomnia.
+This is unfortunately not an altogether new state for me, as I had the exact same thing when pregnant with Etta, although that was in fact far worse due to the heady mix of anxiety and insomnia.
 I would find myself pacing the house or sat in a chair repeatly pressing the "emergency meditation" button on my Headspace app whilst my body fully convulsed through all the adrenaline that it deemed necessary for 3am and zero rational threat.

 Over these 8 or so weeks during my first pregnancy I genuinely thought I was losing my marbles.
 During the day I was, in the most part, able to rationalise why my anxiety and resulting insomnia were totally unfounded, but as soon as night began to fall I'd be unable to relax whilst my irrational, subconsious mind took hold and i'd be reduced to a shaking mess asking my husband to help me - but of course he couldn't.
 And god forbid I had a blocked nose or anything that inhibited my breathing, as those would be the nights where I would emerge in the daylike, zombie-like having had not one wink of sleep.

 It got so debilatating that I was signed off work for a week as I was too anxious to get on the underground, and when I had made it into work I found myself having to leave meetings as the pressure on my chest got too much, instead finding myself outside on the pavement on the phone to the midwife begging them to do something.